• Skip to primary navigation

 Jump to Recipe Pin Recipe Print Recipe

-This homemade arborio rice pudding recipe is a delicious comforting dessert, perfect for the winter months.
+This homemade Arborio rice pudding recipe is a delicious and comforting dessert, perfect for the winter months.
 It has a classic flavor and creamy texture made with simple ingredients.

-Why You Will Love This Rice Pudding Recipe
+Why You Will Love This Arborio Rice Pudding Recipe

-Delicious homemade rice pudding is a rich nostalgic dessert you can make any time of the year, but we love making this recipe during the winter season.
-The creamy texture of the milk, cream, maple syrup, and warm spices gives this dish a cozy feel.
-Here are more reasons why you will love this creamy rice pudding recipe:
+This rich and creamy arborio rice pudding is a delightful, nostalgic dessert that's perfect any time of year, though it's especially comforting during winter.
+Made with a blend of milk, cream, maple syrup, and warm spices, this naturally gluten-free, decadent pudding is the ultimate comfort food.
+Here are more reasons you'll love this creamy rice pudding recipe:

-This old fashioned rice pudding recipe has minimal ingredients.
+This rice pudding recipe has minimal ingredients.
 Here’s what you’ll need:

 Rice pudding ingredients.
 Whole milk, heavy cream, arborio rice, maple syrup, cinnamon, vanilla extract, salt.